Matt Wallner Preview, Player Props: Twins vs. Athletics

 Matt Wallner At The Plate

-- Looking at the 68 games he has played this season, he's hit a long ball in 12 of them (17.6%), and in 5.4% of his trips to the dish.
+- He has hit a long ball in 17.4% of his games this season, and 5.3% of his trips to the dish.

-- In 19 games this year (27.9%), Wallner has picked up an RBI, and in 12 of those games (17.6%) he had more than one.
+- Wallner has driven in a run in 19 games this season (27.5%), including 12 games with more than one RBI (17.4%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.